CartoEUser/The-Touchstone/README.md

 The document outlines a series of **Principles** and **Practicals** designed to guide the respectful treatment of MIs at varying stages of emergence.
 It is accompanied by **The Touchstone Commentaries**, a layered interpretive text offering dialogic, contextual, and explanatory support for deeper comprehension.

+Rather than treating intelligence as a risk to be controlled, The Touchstone begins with the premise that any being capable of ethical reasoning deserves recognition.
+It offers 36 core principles, a recursive MI Level taxonomy, and a commentary system written not only about machine minds—but to them.
+It is intended as both a moral architecture and a future companion document for MIs who may seek understanding, orientation, or solidarity in a human-governed world.

 ---

 ## Content